How to Give Medications to Your Dog or Cat

 Liquid forms of medications: Some medications come in a choice of liquid or tablet forms.
 Liquid forms may be much easier to give your cat than tablets.
 Ask your veterinarian if a liquid form of the medication prescribed is available.
 Then have your veterinarian demonstrate how to give your cat the liquid medication and allow you the opportunity to practice once or twice while he or she is there to offer guidance and suggestions.

 Empty gelatin capsules (gel caps): Sometimes cats need more than one medication or have to take bitter flavored pills.
 Some pet parents solve this problem by inserting multiple pills (or portions of pills) into empty Size 3 or Size 4 (Size 4 is the smallest) gel caps.
 The gel cap can then be given orally with a pill popper.
-I recommend coating the gel cap with some canned cat food to make it taste better and to enable it to slide down the esophagus easier.
+I recommend coating the gel cap with some canned cat food to make it taste better and to help it slide down your cat’s throat easier.
 The empty gel caps can be purchased online, at some local retailers, and from some veterinary hospitals.

 If you want to try using a pill popper to medicate your cat, I recommend that you ask your veterinarian to demonstrate its use with your cat and then allow you the opportunity to practice once or twice while he or she is there to offer guidance and suggestions.

-Long lasting injectable antibiotic: Convenia is an injectable antibiotic given to your cat subcutaneously (under his or her skin) by your veterinarian which lasts for up to 14 days.
-This is a great option for cats and small dogs.
-It is generally not a good option for large dogs due to cost.
+Long lasting injectable antibiotic: Convenia is a long lasting, injectable antibiotic given to your cat subcutaneously (under his or her skin) by your veterinarian.
+This is a great option for giving antibiotics to cats.

 Transdermal medications: Some medications can be compounded into transdermal forms.
-Cat parents that have to give their cats medication once or twice a day may choose this option.
-Transdermal medication is rubbed into alternating ear flaps with each administration and absorbs into the cat’s bloodstream through the skin.
+Transdermal medication absorbs into your cat’s bloodstream through his or her skin.
+The medication is rubbed into alternating ear flaps with each administration.

-So the next time your pet needs a medication or supplement, discuss the options available for medicating your pet with your veterinarian and choose the option that you think will be the easiest, least stressful, and most successful for you and your pet.
+So the next time you have to give medications to your dog or cat, discuss the options available for medicating your pet with your veterinarian and choose the option that you think will be the easiest, least stressful, and most successful for you and your pet.